Viddesh1/Data_Structure/README.md

 OR                                      <br />
 Directly search for "wingw download"    <br />

-After installing select the below packages to install for C, C++ along with gdb:-
+After installing select the below packages to install for C, C++ along with gdb:- <br />

+From Basic installation/setup:- <br />

 1) wingw-developer-toolkit
 2) wingw32-base
 3) wingw32-gcc-g++